-You can take advantage of the new process and standards as early as July 2nd.
-City Planning will launch a new applicant portal designed for applicants: nyc.gov/planning/portal.
+By visiting the Applicant Portal.
 The applicant portal is a simple, user-friendly guide to the new pre-certification process, where property owners will easily access information and standards.

 To continue to learn more about BluePRint progress, sign up for the RSS Feed.

 I am already in the process; do I need to start with the new process?

 If you are already discussing your project with City Planning and want to better understand how the new process rules affects you, please contact your Borough office liaison.
 Your Borough Office liaison will be able to advise you so that City Planning can better serve you.
 The pre-filing process rules